Types of Contracts in Project Management: Are you aware of the same?

-There are three types of contracts:Fixed Price Contracts:
+There are three basic types of contracts:Fixed Price Contracts:

-This contract is also known as Lump sum contracts.
-The seller and the buyer agree on a fixed price for the project.
-The seller is bound to accept high risk in this type of contracts.
-The buyer is in least risk category as the price is already fixed and there is an agreement on the same from seller side as well.
-There must be fully detailed specifications, checklists, project scope statements from the seller side which buyer will use.
-Sometimes it seems that a seller try to cut the scope to deliver the projects on time and within budget.
-And this is a threat really for the buyer.
-If the project is finished on time with the desired quality, project is over for that contract.
-However, if the project is delayed and there are cost overruns, then the seller will absorb all that extra costs.
+Often, sellers may try to cut the scope to deliver the projects on time and within budget.
+If the project is finished on time with the desired quality, the project is over for that contract.
+However, if the project is delayed and there are cost overruns, then the seller will absorb all the extra costs.
 Fixed price contracts are typically used in government based projects.
-Advantages of fixed price contracts include throwing all the risk on the seller, disadvantages is that the seller starts cutting scope in order to finish on time and on budget.
+Advantages of fixed price contracts include minimizing risk for buyers.
+The major disadvantage of Fixed Price Contracts is that the seller starts cutting scope in order to finish on time and within budget.

 Cost Reimbursable Contracts:

-Below are few kinds of cost reimbursable contracts:
+Below are a few types of cost reimbursable contracts:

 Time and Material Contracts or Unit Price Contracts: